CSCfi/lega-mirroring/lega_mirroring/workflows/README.md

 values `--branches 1 --branch 1`.

 ## Workflow 2: TransferProcessing
-Workflow 2 is used to run all the other steps as described in [this diagram](https://github.com/CSCfi/lega-mirroring/blob/master/lega_mirroring/workflows/workflow.png).
+Workflow 2 is used to run all the other steps as described in [the overview picture](https://github.com/CSCfi/lega-mirroring/blob/master/lega_visualised.png).

 Workflow 2 can be run from command line (*cwd: lega-mirroring*) by typing: